Roman Numeral Converter

 - Why is there no zero in Roman numerals?

 - Roman numerals evolved from tally marks and were designed for counting objects, not for positional arithmetic.
-The concept of zero as a placeholder was developed independently in ancient India and later adopted in the Arabic numeral system.
+The concept of zero placeholder w independently in ancient India and later adopted in the Arabic numeral system.
 Roman numerals have no symbol for zero and cannot easily represent large numbers or fractions.

 - What is the largest Roman numeral?